tshauck/yeyo/README.md

   --help  Show this message and exit.

 Commands:
-  add  Add one or more files to the yeyo config. ls   List of the files present in yeyo's config. rm   Remove a file from yeyo's config.
+  add  Add a file path and, optionally, an associated search string. ls   List of the files present in yeyo's config. rm   Remove a file from yeyo's config.
 ```